nttwo/knights-tour/README.md

 # Knight's Tour Visualization

-This project visualizes the Knight's Tour on a chessboard using Warnsdorff’s Rule, animated with a graphical interface built using Pygame.
+This project visualizes the Knight's Tour on a chessboard using Warnsdorff’s Algorithm, animated with a graphical interface built using Pygame.

 ##  What is the Knight's Tour?